Skip to main content

 The catalytic nitrogenase enzyme complex is encoded by three genes:

-- nifH gene for the subunit Nitrogenase iron protein 1 (also called Nitrogenase component II, and Nitrogenase reductase).
+• nifH gene for the subunit Nitrogenase iron protein 1 (also called Nitrogenase component II, and Nitrogenase reductase).
 It is a homodimer that binds one [4Fe-4S] cluster per dimer.

-- nifK gene for the subunit Nitrogenase molybdenum-iron protein beta chain (also called Dinitrogenase and Nitrogenase component I).
+• nifK gene for the subunit Nitrogenase molybdenum-iron protein beta chain (also called Dinitrogenase and Nitrogenase component I).
 With its partner nifD, it catalyzes the key enzymatic reactions as part of a heterodimer with nifD.
-It binds one [8Fe-7S] cluster per heterodimer with nifD and binds 1 [7Fe-Mo-9S-C-homocitryl] cluster per subunit.
+It binds one [8Fe-7S] cluster per heterodimer with nifD and 1 [7Fe-Mo-9S-C-homocitryl] cluster per subunit.

 The nitrogenase enzyme complex has regulatory proteins as well:

-- nifB - FeMo cofactor biosynthesis protein NifB (also called FeMo-cofactor maturase NifB, Nitrogenase cofactor maturase NifB, and radical SAM assemblase NifB).
+• nifB - FeMo cofactor biosynthesis protein NifB (also called FeMo-cofactor maturase NifB, Nitrogenase cofactor maturase NifB, and radical SAM assemblase NifB).

-- nifE - Periplasmic [NiFe] hydrogenase small subunit.
+• nifE - Periplasmic [NiFe] hydrogenase small subunit.

-Figure \(\PageIndex{10}\) below shows a summary of these gene products.
+Figure \(\PageIndex{10}\) below summarizes these gene products.

 Figure \(\PageIndex{10}\): Minimum set of nif genes essential for nitrogen fixation with molybdenum-iron nitrogenase.
 EMILY M. BENNETT et al., BIODESIGN RESEARCH.
 10 Jan 2023, Vol 5, https://spj.science.org/doi/10.34133/bdr.0005 .
 Creative Commons Attribution License 4.0 (CC BY 4.0).https://doi.org/10.34133/bdr.0005

 The stoichiometry depicted has not been adjusted.
 NifB contains one catalytic cluster (shown in white) and 2 substrate [4Fe-4S] clusters that react to produce the NifB cofactor.
-NifEN matures the NifB cofactor producing the FeMo cofactor.
+NifEN matures the NifB cofactor, producing the FeMo cofactor.
 The molybdenum-iron (MoFe) nitrogenase (NifHDK) contains the FeMo cofactor at its active site.
 Electron donors transfer single electrons to the [4Fe-4S] cluster at the interface of the NifH homodimer.
 Electrons are moved from the [4Fe-4S] cluster into the active site of nitrogenase using energy produced by ATP hydrolysis by NifH.
 A minimum of 8 electrons are used to reduce each molecule of N2.

-It would be especially important to express nitrogenase in the main cereal food crops (rice, corn, and wheat) which get their nitrogen from soil microbes (in contrast to legumes, which contain nitrogen-fixing bacteria in nodules in their roots).
+It would be especially important to express nitrogenase in the main cereal food crops (rice, corn, and wheat), which get their nitrogen from soil microbes (in contrast to legumes, which contain nitrogen-fixing bacteria in nodules in their roots).
 It's a daunting task given the complexity of the protein complex, its metal cofactors, their inhibition by O2, and the multiple genes required for nitrogenase regulation.
-Ideally, the relevant gene clusters could be moved into a chlorplast which is evolutionarily derived from bacteria so the gene regulation system might be more suitable.
+Ideally, the relevant gene clusters could be moved into a chloroplast, which is evolutionarily derived from bacteria, so the gene regulation system might be more suitable.
 It also has low O2 levels at night.
 However, O2 is produced in chloroplasts, which is problematic given the sensitivity of nitrogenase to O2.

 Figure \(\PageIndex{11}\): nif gene assembly in yeast.
 Buren et al., ACS Synth.
 Biol.
 2017, 6, 6, 1043–1055. https://doi.org/10.1021/acssynbio.6b00371.
 CC-BY license

 Panel (a) shows the assembly strategy for transcription units, subclusters, and full clusters inserted by homologous recombination in the genome of S. cerevisiae.
-Panel (d) shows a disgram of nif gene organization in DSN14, a strain of S. cerevisiae.
+Panel (d) shows a diagram of nif gene organization in DSN14, a strain of S. cerevisiae.

 Synthetic Biology to Express Nitrogenase in Bacteria

-The Kv137 strain has nifA and nifL genes and proteins which, as described above, regulate the expression of nitrogenase based on the need for nitrogen.
-These two genes are on one operon under the control of a single promoter. nifL was replaced with another promoter which removes the down-regulation of nifA since no nifL was present.
+The Kv137 strain has nifA and nifL genes and proteins, which, as described above, regulate the expression of nitrogenase based on the need for nitrogen.
+These two genes are on one operon under the control of a single promoter. nifL was replaced with another promoter, which removes the down-regulation of nifA since no nifL was present.
 This allowed the expression and activity of nitrogen even in the presence of exogenous fertilizer.

 Figure \(\PageIndex{12}\) below shows that Kv137-1036 strain (red dots) does colonize corn roots.